xcube-dev/xcube-viewer/README.md

 * Click in time series chart and select time
 * Show selected time in time series chart
 * Zoom into and out of time series chart
 * Use local time in UI (backend provides UTC time only)

+## Current Issues

+* The tooltip in time series chart shows same values for all series

 ## Next